qnngroup/manu-uncovering-extreme-nonlinear-dynamics-in-solids-through-time-domain-field-analysis/analysis-and-plots.md

 plt.savefig('tddft-semiclassical-comparison-2-um-low.pdf', bbox_inches='tight');
 ```

-## Sampling Simulations and Analysis
+# Sampling Simulations and Analysis

 +++

 The purpose of the following is to compare the actual fields to the result one would obtain via sampling.

-Currently the sampled response assumes a flat bandwidth response from the antenna.
-This is to make it currently agnostic of the precise antenna resonance and material.
-In reality, this could always be accounted for.
+Currently the sampled response assumes a flat electromagnetic response of the tunneling medium.
+The tunneling medium is assumed to be a metal here.
+The reason for this is to focus on the sampling limits of the tunneling process itself, and not other factos that are in part related to engineering of the structure of the medium.

++++

+## Current cross-correlation: $I_\text{cc}(\tau)$

++++

 First we need to calculate the cross correlation of the current response of the sampler.